On 3rd September 2020, Masaaki Sakai started a Twitter account. Masaaki Sakai's new Twitter account!

 His weekly/daily (?) comedy cookery show.

-are good sometimes and very BAD at other times!
+This cookery entertainment programme is hosted by Masaaki Sakai with his assistant Tohko Amemiya, and features many celebrity guests.
+This show is completely different from other cookery entertainment programmes in that the dishes are good sometimes and very BAD at other times!
 The chatting among the participants is hilarious.
 Sometimes Masaaki has to cook things himself on this show.
 There was one show where these three chefs were giving tips and advice and Masaaki Sakai had to cook a meal.

 In one show, a celebrity tried to make a traditional Japanese dish 'niku-jaga' (beef and potato) with the help of cooking tips given by chefs.